mukaiizawa/Paren/man/man1/wc.md

 # NOTES
 Options do not undo others previously given.

-Therefore, by specifying a plurality of options as in the EXAMPLES, only a specific item can be output.
+Therefore, by specifying a plurality of options as in the `EXAMPLES`, only a specific item can be output.

 Regardless of the number or order of options, the output always follows the following order: